The 9 Best Fall Festivals in Louisiana! By

 It’s time to party in the park at the annual Highland Jazz & Blues Festival held in Shreveport, Louisiana.
 Come get funky with live music, great food, and artwork in the park at this awesome fun-for-all-ages event.
 This is food for your body, food for your mind, and food for your soul.

 Would you like to swing on a star?
 Well, you won’t go that high, but at the Ascension Hot Air Balloon Festival in Gonzales, Louisiana, you could take a tethered ride on a hot air balloon.
-This two-day annual festival brings together the best of balloons, blues, and barbecue, food competitions, fireworks, and carnival rides.
-Admission is only $6 per person and kids eight and under are free.
+This multi-day annual festival brings together the best of balloons, blues, and barbecue, food competitions, fireworks, and carnival rides.
+Admission is only $5 per person and kids eight and under are free.
 A special kids’ village is set up with face painting, arts and craft activities, magic shows, a petting zoo, and more.

 The Bon Dieu Falls Festival in Montgomery, Louisiana, is one crazy shindig!
 With live bands playing every genre of music from gospel to rock, wild games of laser tag, and a cool car show, you won’t know exactly what to expect, but that’s part of the fun.